Technical Architecture · Draft 1.0 · Last updated August 2026

 Quantum-resistant

-Grover's algorithm reduces effective security to 128 bits — secure by current standards.
+Grover's algorithm reduces effective security to 128 bits, which remains secure by current standards.

 02